 Addictive prescription medications can lead to serious health problems.
 When doctors prescribe opioid medications, the risk of addiction is high.
 The prescription pain relievers are made from poppy plants and must be monitored by a medical professional to avoid potentially deadly results.
 Morphine is a natural part of the poppy plant, but it has very strong effects on the human body.
-Knowing the morphine facts and its addictive properties is a good step in avoiding this dangerous drug.
+Knowing the facts about morphine abuse and its addictive properties is a good step in avoiding this dangerous drug.

 Use of Morphine

 Morphine is a prescription medication that is most commonly used to treat moderate to severe pain in a hospital.
 In medical practice, the drug is provided to patients after major surgeries, childbirth, or suffering from a painful wound.
 In most cases, doctors will not provide the prescription outside a medically supervised facility due to the risk of developing addictions.

 While morphine is used medically, it is not a safe drug.
 As an opiate medication, the drug is highly addictive.
 When consumers are not stepped down from the medication slowly, uncomfortable withdrawal symptoms might develop.
-Even when the drug is taken according to the directions of a doctor, some individuals will develop an addiction to the opiate compounds.
+Even when the drug is taken according to the directions of a doctor, some individuals will develop an addiction to the opiate compounds which can lead to morphine abuse.

 Illegal Use of Morphine